MatteoHMarangoni/voice_to_chirp/README.md

 **Connections:**
 Lolin to amplifier:
--PIN 40 with DIN
+* PIN 40 with DIN
--PIN 41 with LRC
+* PIN 41 with LRC
--PIN 42 with BCLK
+* PIN 42 with BCLK
--GND breadboard to GND
+* GND breadboard to GND
--PIN VIN to VIN
+* PIN VIN to VIN

 Lolin to microphone:
--PIN 15 with SD
+* PIN 15 with SD
--PIN 16 with WS
+* PIN 16 with WS
--PIN 17 wiht SCK
+* PIN 17 wiht SCK
--GND breadboard to GND
+* GND breadboard to GND
--plus breadboard to VDD
+* plus of breadboard to VDD

 LED:
--It's long leg to PIN 2
+* It's long leg to PIN 2
--It's short leg to the resistor
+* It's short leg to the resistor

-Resistor to the GND of the breadboard
+* Resistor to the GND of the breadboard

 Buttons:
--both to GND of the breadbaord
+* Both to GND of the breadbaord
--left button to PIN 4
+* Left button to PIN 4
--right button to PIN 5
+* Right button to PIN 5

 ## Schematics